juanmanuelbyc/Capstone1/README.md

-# Microverse-Student-Project-1
+# Microverse-Capstone-1

-First project to add to our portfolio.
+First Capstone project to practice what we learned during the first block.

 We are trying to apply what we have studied regarding:
-- Understanding how to parse a Figma design to create a UI.
+Use semantic HTML tags.
+Apply best practices in HTML code.
+Use CSS selectors correctly.
+Use CSS box model.
-- Using Flexbox to place elements in the page.
+Use Flexbox to place elements in the page.
-- Building a personal portfolio site.
-- Using images and backgrounds to enhance the look of the website.
+Demonstrate ability to create UIs adaptable to different screen sizes using media queries.
+Use GitHub Pages to deploy web pages.
+Apply JavaScript best practices and language style guides in code.
+Use JavaScript to manipulate DOM elements.
+Use JavaScript events.
+Use objects to store and access data.
+Communicate technical concepts to other technical people.

 ## Built With

-- HTML, CSS
+- HTML, CSS, JavaScript

 ## Authors